bjt-user/Linux/arch_linux.md

 Maybe I can set a kernel parameter for the keyboard layout:
 >Note that the kernel command line options vconsole.keymap=, vconsole.keymap_toggle=, vconsole.font=, vconsole.font_map=, vconsole.font_unimap= may be used to override the console settings at boot.

+setting vconsole.keymap=de-latin1 did not work\
+maybe the keymap_toggle needs to be set too